billgraziano/xelogstash/README.md

 <a name="whats-new"></a>What's New
 ------------------------------------------

-### Release 1.4.X
+### Release 1.5

-* Add some very limited macOS (darwin) support.
+* Add limited macOS (darwin) support.
 You'll have to compile it yourself.
+* Add a `.vscode` directory in the samples with extensions and file mapping support
+* Fix the git commit information in the linux build
+* Fix the subdirectory in the linux build
-* Updated the README and some samples
+* Update the README for first-timers
+* Add the server name to the polling message (in addition to being in the field)

 ### Release 1.4.3